XingyanLiu/CAME/README.md

 - raw-Baron_mouse.h5ad
 - raw-Baron_human.h5ad

+You can access these data by ``came.load_example_data()``.

-If you want to apply CAME to analyze your own datasets, you need to prepare at least the last four files for cross-species analysis, and only the last two files for the same species (e.g., cross-dataset integration).
+If you tend to apply CAME to analyze your own datasets, you need to prepare at least the last two files for the same species (e.g., cross-dataset integration);

+For cross-species analysis, you need to provide another `.csv` file where the first column contains the genes in the reference species and the second contains the corresponding query homologous genes.

 > NOTE:
 > the file `raw-Baron_human.h5ad` is a subsample from the original data